nkorsakov-tw/qa.md/test-plan-portals.md

 ## Abstract

-This document is prepared to provide guidelines that testers must adhere to in order to systematically optimise the testing of the Payments Portal and the Reseller Portal.
+This document is written to provide guidelines that testers must adhere to in order to systematically optimise the testing of the Payments Portal and the Reseller Portal.
 This document contains the descriptions of basic approaches in testing that can help you to find the potential error quite more efficient.

 ## Introduction